May 3, 2022

 Employees are protected from sexual harassment at work, as are workers, apprentices, trainees, those on fixed-term contracts and workers supplied by an agency.
 There is no minimum length of service for protection from sexual harassment (unlike, e.g., protection from unfair dismissal, which employees only get after two years' service).

-Anyone who sexually harasses someone else at work is responsible for their own unlawful actions.
-Employers can also be held responsible for the actions of their employees in the course of their employment – this is called ‘vicarious liability’.
+Anyone who commits sexual assault or harassment at work is responsible for their own unlawful actions.
+Employers can also be held responsible for the actions of their employees in the course of their employment - this is called 'vicarious liability'.
 Employers are often a more attractive target for claims, as they have deeper pockets and often have insurance policies in place.

-Employers may be able to escape being vicariously liable for sexual harassment if they can show that they took all reasonable steps to prevent the harassment – this is called the “reasonable steps defence”.
+Employers may be able to escape being vicariously liable for sexual harassment if they can show that they took all reasonable steps to prevent the sexual assault or harassment - this is called the "reasonable steps defence".
 Practically, this means that an employer needs to be able to show the preventative steps that they have taken to prevent sexual harassment at work.
-There is no one ‘silver bullet’ that proves an employer has taken reasonable steps – they will need to convince the tribunal based on the circumstances and what steps would have been reasonable for them to have taken.
-Some examples of reasonable steps are:
+There is no one 'silver bullet' that proves an employer has taken reasonable steps - they will need to convince the tribunal based on the circumstances and what steps would have been reasonable for them to have taken.
+Examples of a reasonable step includes:

 There is a high threshold for the reasonable steps defence, as it is designed to encourage employers to take effective action to prevent harassment and discrimination.